Chicken Liver Pate

 Yes, you can skip it Gayle.
 I hope you enjoy the recipe.

 I have never been a liver fan!
 But my dad loves liver!
-This would be a great recipe for me to make for him!
+I made it for him and he loved it!
 I love the addition of cognac!

 Thanks Juli!
 It sweetens it up naturally and is so good!